Requesting an IRA excess removal: Common questions

 Once obtained, you'll use the previous account's information to complete the electronic IRA and ESA Excess Contribution Removal Process.
 In the same section, we'll ask you for the "contribution date", which is the date you contributed to your IRA at the other financial institution.

 If your excess contribution is removed by your tax filing deadline, plus extensions, the proportional earnings (gains) or losses are also removed.
 Vanguard has adopted the method set forth in IRS Notice 2000-39 and Proposed Regulations 1.408-11 to calculate these earnings or losses.

 The calculations are based on ALL assets in your IRA plan, not just the fund contributed to.
 For partial excess removals, the latest contribution(s) are removed first and are used in the calculation.

-Additional information and examples can be found in the IRS Publication 590-A, Contribution to IRAs.
+For additional information and examples, read IRS Publication 590-A, Contribution to IRAs.

 What if I used an automatic investment plan (AIP)?

 Maybe your dollar amount was set a little too high.
 (We still think AIPs are the most convenient and easiest way to help you meet your goals!)

 What if I invested my money in an IRA at another company?

 Remember that your annual contribution limit is a single cumulative amount that applies across all your traditional and Roth IRAs and not within each IRA.